 That triage also protects the engagement.
 Client write-up after the fact bookkeeping at year end can become unprofitable when the firm accepts "catch up my books before tax prep" as an open-ended request.
 The intake note should identify what the firm has, what is missing, what assumptions staff may use, when client responses are due, and whether the work is bookkeeping cleanup, tax-return support, or both.

 This is also where the firm keeps bookkeeping source documents distinct from tax-form extraction.
 A Form 1099, W-2, or K-1 may belong in the same client file, but it serves a different review purpose than bank and receipt write-up.
-Firms that handle both workflows can treat tax document OCR for CPA firms as a sibling process while still preserving the separate bookkeeping workpaper path.
+Firms that handle both workflows can treat tax document OCR for CPA firms as a sibling process while preserving the separate bookkeeping workpaper path.

 Extract bank, card, and receipt data into normalized workpapers